paxosglobal/usdp-contracts/README.md

 ### Quick Summary

-Stablecoin is an ERC20Basic token that is Centrally Minted and Burned by Paxos, representing the trusted party backing the token with USD.
+Paxos Standard (PAX) is an ERC20 token that is Centrally Minted and Burned by Paxos, representing the trusted party backing the token with USD.

 It has a simple ownership model of one owner using OpenZeppelin's